zqianem/vitepress-python-editor/docs/install-and-config.md

-# Installation
+# Install & Config

-Installing **VitePress Python Editor** requires a few steps, each detailed below.
+Before using the editor, take the steps detailed below.

 ## 1. Add dependency